davidfstr/webcrystal/README.md

 ## API

-While the proxy is running, it responds to the following API endpoints:
+While the proxy is running, it responds to the following API endpoints.

+Notice that GET is an accepted HTTP method for all endpoints, so that they can be requested using a regular web browser easily.

 ### `GET,HEAD /`